microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

     ![add-task](Images/add-task.png)

-1. Search for **azure cli** and add an **Azure CLI** task.
+1. Search for **azure cli** and add the **Azure CLI** task.

     ![az-cli-task](Images/az-cli-task.png)

-1. Select the newly created task.
-Select and authorize an Azure subscription.
+1. Select the newly created task and authorize your Azure subscription.
 Note you will need to disable popup-blockers to sign in to Azure for authorization.
 If the pop-up window hangs, please close and try it again.

     ![authorize.png](Images/authorize.png)